Parallel work with durable fan-in

 Notification fan-out across email, SMS, Slack, and push using ctx.beginRun.

-Notification fan-out across email, SMS, Slack, and push using ctx.rfi handles.
+Notification fan-out across email, SMS, Slack, and push with durable children.

 Three-way parallel processing using ctx.run().spawn() + DurableFuture.